sporadic-labs/tile-extruder/README.md

 # Tile Extruder

-A tiny Node app to extrude tiles in tilesets to avoid bleeding issues.
+A tiny Node CLI (and library) to extrude tiles in tilesets to avoid bleeding issues.

 ![demo](./doc-source/images/demo.png)